awslabs/harmonix/backstage-plugins/plugins/aws-apps-backend/README.md

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0
 -->
-# OPA on AWS Backend
+# Harmonix on AWS Backend

-This is the backend part of the OPA on AWS plugin.
+This is the backend part of the Harmonix on AWS plugin.
 Its key responsibilities:

 1. **Catalog contributions** - the plugin provides the AWSEnvironment and AWSEnvironmentProvider entity Kinds, including processing and validation of the entities.
 2. **Authentication / Authorization** - the plugin assumes defined roles with permisisons for provisioning infrastructure resources for a target environment account.